react-native-device-info/react-native-device-info/README.md

 > From [developer.android.com](<https://developer.android.com/reference/android/os/Environment.html#getExternalStorageDirectory()>):
 >
+> This method was deprecated in API level 29.
+>
 > Return the primary shared/external storage directory.
 >
 > Note: don't be confused by the word "external" here.
 This directory can better be thought as